FILE <bc-25.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 organisms where widespread natural dispersion may have already covered most

-control of mosquitoes, mosquito habitats and chironomid midges.
-Although the
+for the biological control of mosquitoes, mosquito habitats and chironomid

-degree of control achieved by the three species imported varied in different
+midges.
+Although the degree of control achieved by the three species imported

-parts of the targeted area, circumstances beyond the control of researchers
+varied in different parts of the targeted area, circumstances beyond the

 imported to California for the biological control of emergent aquatic